 A Tribute to Nuestra Señora

-Alumni to create an endowed chair in honor of Guillermina Medrano de Supervia.
+SFS Community creates an endowed chair in honor of Guillermina Medrano de Supervia!

-Sidwell Friends alumni, friends, and students of Señora Supervia are coming together to create the The Señora Guillermina Medrano de Supervia Endowed Chair for Spanish and Latin American Studies, a permanent endowed faculty position to honor the extraordinary life and teaching of Señora Supervia.
-Alan Bernstein ’59 has pledged $300,000 and challenged Sidwell Friends alumni and friends to join him.
-An additional $300,000 will be contributed from the Supervia Spanish Program Endowed Fund.
-The goal is to raise the remaining $600,000 needed to establish the chair.
+Sidwell Friends alumni, friends, and students of Señora Supervia have come together to create The Señora Guillermina Medrano de Supervia Endowed Chair for Spanish and Latin American Studies, a permanent endowed faculty position to honor the extraordinary life and teaching of Señora Supervia.
+Alan Bernstein ’59 pledged the original $300,000 and challenged Sidwell Friends alumni and friends to join him.
+An additional $300,000 was contributed from the Supervia Spanish Program Endowed Fund.
+Alumni, parents and friends helped to raise the remaining $600,000 needed to establish the chair.
 “Honoring Señora is honoring the best in secondary school teaching,” said Alan.
-“My brothers (Daniel Bernstein ’55 and George Bernstein ’64) and I simply wish to create a permanent honor for the very best in high school teaching, in a way that benefits Sidwell Friends School students for years to come.”
+“My brothers (Daniel Bernstein ’55 and George Bernstein ’64) and I simply wished to create a permanent honor for the very best in high school teaching, in a way that benefits Sidwell Friends School students for years to come.”